Restoration Druid Healing Rotation, Cooldowns, and Abilities — The War Within (11.0.7)

 A few notes on why some things are cast here in the way they are.
 We use Incarnation: Tree of Life before the damage because we want to spawn an extra treant around the time we use Flourish.
 It also reduces the Mana cost of Rejuvenation as an extra bonus.
 Refreshing Efflorescence and Lifebloom is done before the ramp ends because we really want to cast only Regrowths after Flourish.

 We want to split Grove Guardians usage a bit because while they are off GCD, they still have a 0.5-second cooldown.
 So we do this to not waste precious cast time.
-After Flourish, we are casting Regrowths because we ideally have a lot of Abundance stacks; we just gained Dream Surge stacks from our Grove Guardians usage.
+After Flourish, we are casting Regrowths because we should have a lot of Abundance stacks; we just gained Dream Surge stacks from our Grove Guardians usage.
 We stop to cast one Swiftmend to refresh Cenarius' Might Haste buff.

 There is an option to cast both Wild Growth and Rejuvenation under Soul of the Forest buff inside your ramp.
 This only applies here because Thriving Vegetation will do a lot more healing when you are under Flourish effect.
 It will actually do a very good chunk of spot healing and then apply a very strong Rejuvenation.